rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    NOTE: All files need to be added again, not just the ones in conflict.

-   You should now see:
+   ### Resources

-   The above combines the best of advice from others about traditional git merge:
+   The steps described above combines the best of advice from others about traditional git merge:

    * http://genomewiki.ucsc.edu/index.php/Resolving_merge_conflicts_in_Git